sawanori/gitgatsbyshopify/README.md

 **Getting started**

-First you'll need to add a `.env` file to the root of your project consisting of:
+First you'll need to add a `.env` file to the root of your project consisting of:sssss

 ```
 GATSBY_SHOP_NAME=